A few months back, one of my friends – a self-professed skinny fat guy – came to me for advice.

 3. Finally, you’ll need to be patient.

-You’re probably going to need several training and diet cycles, some of them focused on fat loss and some on muscle growth, to move from being skinny and fat to not being skinny and fat.
+You’re probably going to need several training and diet cycles, some of them focused on fat loss and some on muscle growth, to make the transformation from being skinny and fat to not being skinny and fat.

 It’s not something that’s going to happen in a few weeks, or even a few months.